gini/gini-mobile-xamarin/README.md

 This repository contains projects to help you use the Android and iOS Gini Bank SDK with Xamarin.

+**Important:** If you are using the Gini Vision Library please consult the [Migrate from gini-vision-lib-xamarin](#migrate-from-gini-vision-lib-xamarin) section to update to the Gini Bank SDK.

 - [Gini Bank SDK Xamarin Bindings and Examples](#gini-bank-sdk-xamarin-bindings-and-examples)
   - [New SDKs](#new-sdks)
     - [Gini Bank SDK](#gini-bank-sdk)